knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 [[[ code('e2bb387744') ]]]

 Ok, refresh!
 Hmm, it didn't hit my code.
 Why?
-Well, the container might already be cached, so it's not going through the building process - it's just using that file.
+Well, the container might already be cached, so it's not going through the building process.
 To force a build, you can delete the cached container file.
 But before you do that, I'll look inside - it's located at `app/cache/dev/appDevDebugProjectContainer.php`:

 [[[ code('9a435a0119') ]]]